-This side trip in Everest Base Camp Trek will take you through a part of the old trade route connecting Khumbu to Tibet.
+This side trip in the Everest Base Camp Trek route will take you through a part of the old trade route connecting Khumbu to Tibet.
 In stark contrast to its historic importance, you will encounter surprisingly low traffic along this section.
 The few trekkers along this route will be ones who have made their way from the Rolwaling Valley.
 The good thing about this trail is that there are some stunning views, plenty of wildlife and less people.
 You will be walking through pine forests and watch out for Tahrs and Monals along this section.
 Thame is one of the oldest villages in Khumbu.
 Thame monastery is also one of the three oldest monasteries in Khumbu.
 A quick fun fact about Thame is that it is home to Tenzing Norgay who with Sir Ed Hillary was the first person on top of Everest.
 Actually, Thame is kind of great at producing climbers of exceptional abilities.
 It is probably not related, but the Sherpas say Thame has the best potatoes too.

 Duration: 7-8 hrs (Round trip from Namche)